behnazkhoshnood/tadig_restaurant_v2/README.md

 32. Setup automatic deployment in Heroku:
 *   Goto the deploy tab
 *   Set deployment method to GitHub
-*   Search for ehand
+*   Search for tadig-restaurant
 *   Click connect
 *   Scroll down and click Enable Automatic Deploys

-ehand is now deployed to Heroku
+tadig-restaurant is now deployed to Heroku

 [<< ***Back to contents***](#table-of-contents)